Last update: April 2021

 5. When is automated individual decision-making used?

-Within Bionorica SE, those offices and departments requiring your data for the fulfilment of our contractual and legal obligations receive your data.
-Carefully selected and controlled service service providers employed by us may also receive data for these purposes, but within the scope of so-called contract data processing they are obligated to meet the data protection requirements that are also applicable to us.
-For example, companies in the fields of IT services, logistics, print services and telecommunications as well as consultancies and marketing agencies.
+Within Bionorica SE, those offices and departments requiring your data for the fulfilment of the task covered by your consent receive your data.
+Carefully selected and controlled service providers employed by us may also receive data for these purposes, but within the scope of so-called contract data processing they are obligated to meet the data protection requirements that are also applicable to us.
+For example, companies in the fields of IT services or telecommunications.

 Data are only transferred to locations in countries outside the European Union (so-called third countries) if, in addition to general requirements for data transfer, there is also an adequacy decision (Art.
 45 GDPR) or appropriate safeguards (Art.
 46 GDPR) and, if necessary, additional measures are taken or the requirements of Art.
 49 are fulfilled (for example, the corresponding consent).

-We process your personal data only as long as necessary for fulfilment of our processing purposes described above.
-Once the data are no longer needed for fulfilment of the processing purposes described above, they are erased unless their further processing is necessary – for a limited period – for the following purposes:
+We process your personal data only as long as necessary to fulfill the processing purposes described above.
+Once the data are no longer needed for this purpose, they are erased unless their further processing is necessary – for a limited period – for the following purposes:

 - preservation of evidence in the context of the statute of limitations.
 Pursuant to Sections 195ff. of the German Civil Code (BGB) these statutory limitation periods can be up to 30 years, whereby the normal limitation period is three years.

-Furthermore, you have the right to object under Art.
-21 GDPR and you can object to the processing of personal data for advertising purposes including the analysis of customer data or the transmission to third parties for advertising purposes at any time without giving reasons.
+You also have the right to object under Art.
+21 GDPR.
+You can object to the processing of personal data on the basis of Art.
+6 para.
+1 lit. e or f GDPR at any time without giving reasons.